-The UIUC campus provides a variety of resources to support graduate students as they develop their English language skills.
+The Illinois campus provides a variety of resources to support graduate students as they develop their English language and teaching skills.
 Visit the following websites to learn more.

 ESL courses for ITAs: http://www.linguistics.illinois.edu/students/esl/